Toilet or toilet

 Plumbing

-The answer to 'toilet or toilet' is that they are the same thing - a toilet is a plumbing fixture used for disposing of human waste.
-Toilets come in a variety of styles, materials, and features, but they all serve the same basic function of removing waste from the home.
-When choosing a toilet, some key factors to consider are the size and layout of your bathroom, water efficiency, and any special needs or accessibility requirements.
+The answer to 'toilet or toilet' is that a toilet and a toilet are the same thing - they refer to the plumbing fixture used for flushing and disposing of human waste.
+Toilets come in a variety of styles, materials, and features, but they all serve the same basic function in a home's plumbing system.

 Sources